 This shows two horizontal boxplots.
 The first boxplot is graphed over a number line from 0 to 21.
 The first whisker extends from 0 to 1.
 The box begins at the first quartile, 1, and ends at the third quartile, 14.
 A vertical, dashed line marks the median at 6.
 The second whisker extends from the third quartile to the largest value, 21.
 The second boxplot is graphed over a number line from 0 to 12.
-The first whisker extends from 0 to 14.
-The box begins at the first quartile, 4, and ends at the third quartile, 9.
-A vertical, dashed line marks the median at 6.
-The second whisker extends from the there is a second whisker extends from 0 to 12.
 The first whisker extends from 0 to 4.
 The box begins at the first quartile, 4, and ends at the third quartile, 9.
 A vertical, dashed line marks the median at 6.
-The second whisker extends from the third quartile, 12.
+The second whisker extends from the third quartile to the largest value, 12.